cewebbr/text_ranking_in_gov/README.md

 Tutorial to be presented at [ICEDEG 2023](https://edem-egov.org/) (Ninth International Conference on eDemocracy & eGovernment).

+## Running on Google Colab

+1. Access <https://colab.research.google.com> and create a new notebook.
+2. Go to 'File > Upload notebook', then select 'GitHub'.
+3. Put the address of this repository (<https://github.com/cewebbr/text_ranking_in_gov>) on the text box, select the appropriate repository and click on the notebook link 'analysis/tutorial_Overseeing-gov-with-AI.ipynb'.
+4. Once the notebook is loaded, go to 'Runtime > Change runtime type' and
+5. Select 'GPU' and save.

 ## License

 Created by [Henrique S. Xavier](http://henriquexavier.net).